tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     - `4.northwind.oracle.sps.sql`

-        - During the Execute script step for this file, you will need to execute each CREATE OR REPLACE statement independently.
+        - During the Execute script step for this file, you will need to execute each CREATE OR REPLACE statement independently

         - Using your mouse, select the first statement, starting with CREATE and going to END;

         ![The first statement between CREATE and END is highlighted.](./media/visual-studio-fusion-query-selection.png "Select the first statement")

-        - Next, select Execute Selection in the Visual Studio toolbar.
+        - Next, select Execute Selection in the Visual Studio toolbar

         ![Execute Selection is highlighted on the Visual Studio toolbar.](./media/visual-studio-fusion-query-execute-selection.png "Select Execute Selection")